apigee/api-platform-samples/sample-proxies/async-callout/README.md

 # Javascript async callout

+### Note about usage

+This sample calls the Yahoo weather API.
+Since this sample was created, this API began requiring an API key.
+To execute this sample, you'll need to obtain a key and add it to the JavaScript code in the proxy that calls the API.

 ### Sample use case

 Make async callouts where other policies can still process rather than waiting on a response from the callout.